Kristify/docs/docs/GettingStarted/configuration.md

 #### On error (`error`)

-This sound will be played when the shop received a invalid purchase.
+This sound will be played when the shop received an invalid purchase.

 ??? example
     `minecraft:block.anvil.land`